Miss Potter: Plot

-Norman and Beatrix kiss each other goodbye at the railway station (Horsted Keynes on the Bluebell Line) and write many letters during their time apart, until one day a letter arrives from his sister Millie, informing her that Norman is ill.
+After a few days without a letter from Norman, Beatrix receives a message from Millie, informing her that he is ill.
 Beatrix travels back to London only to find that Norman has died.
-Overcome with grief, Beatrix shuts herself up in her room.
-She turns to her drawing, but discovers that her characters disappear off the page.
-Millie comes to visit and comfort her, and Beatrix decides she must leave the house.
+A grieving Beatrix shuts herself up in her room; she turns to her drawing, but discovers that her characters disappear off the page.
+Millie comes to visit and comfort her, and Beatrix decides she must leave the family home.

 Beatrix buys a farm in the country in the Lake District and moves there to resume her work.
 She hires a farmhand to run the farm and finds comfort in her surroundings.
-With the help of her solicitor, William Heelis, she outbids developers at auctions and buys many other farms and land in the area to preserve nature.
-In captions, it is explained that eight years after moving to the Lake District she marries William (to her mother's disapproval) and the land she purchased eventually forms part of the Lake District National Park in North West England.
+Millie visits, returning the painting of The Rabbits' Christmas Party.
+With the help of her solicitor, William Heelis, Beatrix outbids developers at auctions and buys many other farms and land in the area to preserve nature.

+A textual epilogue reveals Beatrix, to her mother's disapproval, married William eight years after moving to the Lake District.
+The land she purchased formed part of the Lake District National Park in North West England, while her stories became the best-selling children's books of all time.